-1. Sell Your Company
+1. Sell Your Company to Job Seekers

-No matter how glamorous your job opening or how well-known your brand, you should always do your best to showcase the benefits of working for your company.
+No matter how glamorous your job opening or how well-known your brand, you should always do your best to showcase the employee benefits of working for your company.
 Take a lesson from Google, a company always happy to broadcast the perks of working in their fun and creative environment.
 Google receives over 1.5 million applications per year – this allows them to accept only the top .04% of candidates, the absolute cream of the crop.

-2. Utilize Multi-Media
+2. Utilize Multi-Media in Advertising Your Company

 Whenever possible, take advantage of video, images, and even music in career webpages, social media, and hiring emails.
 Research has shown that people absorb and remember information much more readily through media like video vs. text alone.

-3. Respond Promptly
+3. Respond Promptly to Applicants

 You may not be in a rush to fill your position, but it’s likely your applicants are eager to find a job.
 If you spend weeks and months sifting through resumes, you’ll find that the most qualified individuals have already been hired somewhere else.

-4. Personalize Your Responses
+4. Personalize Your Responses to Applicants

 By using the type of software typically utilized for marketing campaigns, you can segment your applicants and connect more thoroughly with welcome emails, company information, updates, manager profiles, department newsletters, and more.